Root cause analysis and root cause failure analysis are commonly used terms. I have always felt that these terms are somewhat misguided.

 First, there is not really such a thing as a “root cause” to a problem.

-If you try to find a definition for “root cause”, you will find a mix of homegrown attempts, but all of them are general or unclear in nature.
-Here is an example: “A root cause is an initiating cause of a causal chain which leads to an outcome or effect of interest”.
+If you’re looking for a root cause definition, you will find a mix of homegrown attempts, but all of them are general or unclear in nature.
+Here is an example definition: “A root cause is an initiating cause of a causal chain which leads to an outcome or effect of interest”.

-Aside from being wrong, it is quite a bunch of incomprehensive verbiage.
+Aside from being wrong, it is quite a word salad of nonsense.
 The problem with definitions like these is that it is never, in the real world, possible to prove a single event that solely initiates a whole chain of other events.

 This is because there are always other events before the so-called “root cause event”.
 This may seem like semantics, but for problem-solvers, it is important to keep in mind that there never is a silver-bullet answer.

-Second, is the root cause really that important?
+Second, is finding the underlying cause really that important?

-In my opinion, the process we call root cause failure analysis should be used to implement solutions.
+In my opinion, the process should be used to implement solutions.

 A plant has problems with failing bearings in most of its rotating equipment.
 After a quick look, we find out that equipment isn’t aligned; there are no lubrication routes set up, no clean oil storage, and no sealed storage for spare bearings.

-Many people that get excited in root cause become too details oriented and lose sight of the big picture and the economics of things.
+Many people that get excited in doing these investigations become too detailed oriented and lose sight of the big picture and the economics of things.

-So, in summary, there is no such thing as “a root cause”, and we need to focus more on implementing solutions based on a practical root cause analysis.
+So, in summary, focus more on implementing solutions based on a practical investigations and not getting to the root.

-IDCON calls our approach Root Cause Problem Elimination™ (RCPE) to shift the focus towards implementation of solutions based on root cause analysis studies.
-If you want more information about the RCPE process and how to implement at your organization, feel free to contact me.
+IDCON calls our method Root Cause Problem Elimination™ (RCPE) to shift the focus towards implementation of solutions rather than just analysis.
+Learn more about IDCON’s consulting and training in RCPE.